rryanburton/modern-art/README.md

   created by `create_expression` and an `x` and `y` value.
 It runs the expression, passing the `x` and `y` values to it and returns a value between -1.0 and 1.0.

-### What's an expression?

-I'm super-glad you asked!
-It is a way for you to create a formula for your random art.
-You can define it however you like.
-Perhaps it's just a function and `run_expression` just runs it.
-Maybe it's an [abstract syntax tree][] and `run_expression` walks the tree and evaluates it.
-Maybe it's Python code in a string that you call `eval` on.
-You have to figure this part out, and it's one of the harder parts of this exercise.

 ![random1](color-4140325154512360605-0.png)